MalekMansour/AKAI-MPK-mini-keyboard-gaming/README.md

 # MIDI Keyboard to Mouse & Keyboard Mapper

-This project allows you to use your MIDI keyboard or controller (for example, the Akai MPK Mini) as a PC input device.
+This project allows you to use your MIDI keyboard (for example, the Akai MPK Mini) as a PC input device.
 It converts MIDI signals into keyboard and mouse inputs, enabling you to play games or control your computer using your MIDI instrument.

 ![MIDI Controller Demo](https://medias.audiofanzine.com/images/normal/akai-mpk-mini-2011205.jpg)